garyo/sea-surface-temp-viz/README.md

   slightly affected by the 2020 [regulation of sulfur](https://www.imo.org/en/MediaCentre/PressBriefings/pages/02-IMO-2020.aspx) in marine fuels, which had been masking temperature rises.)
-- The all-time record for temperature was set in Feb 2024, and the all-time record for temperature variance from the mean was set in January 2024.
+- The all-time record for temperature was set in April 2024, and the all-time record for temperature variance from the mean was set in January 2024.
 Both records are likely to be broken as 2024 progresses.